Texas Absentee Ballot Guide

 Do I need to provide ID when I vote by absentee ballot in Texas?

 You do not need to provide ID if you have already voted at least once in Texas.
-If you are a first time voter and you did not put your drivers license number or Social Security number on your voter registration form then you must include a copy of your ID with your absentee ballot application.
+If you are a first time voter and you did not put your drivers license number or Social Security number on your voter registration form then you must include a copy of one of the following forms of Photo ID with your absentee ballot application:

 I missed the absentee ballot application deadline in Texas.
 Is there anything I can do?